jskim911/travellog-album/WORK_SUMMARY.md

 - **Expense Integration**:
   - **Linked Data**: Connected the Expense Section's participant logic directly to the selected Trip's data.
   - **UI Update**: Displayed participant count in the expense header (e.g., "Trip Name (4명)").
+  - **Mobile UI**: Hidden the separate "Traveler Count" box in mobile view to reduce clutter.
   - **Calculation**: Used the stored participant count for standardizing "Cost per Person" calculations.
   - **Removed Manual Control**: Removed the standalone participant adjuster in the expense view to ensure data consistency with the itinerary.